kinsidar/DFAQ/README.md

-# Collection of works and visions
+# DEVELOPER FREQUENTLY ASKED QUESTIONS

+## This is a documentation of my work, questions, and answers